The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

 Pre-2023 Federal Electric Vehicle Tax Credit Overview (Pre-Inflation Reduction Act)

-Starting in 2010, with the passage of the American Recovery and Reinvestment Act of 2009 (in the wake of the Great Recession), almost every all-electric and plug-in hybrid vehicle leased or purchased new has been eligible for a federal electric vehicle tax credit (officially called the “Qualified Plug-In Electric Drive Motor Vehicle Credit”) of up to $7,500.
+Before we get into the current Clean Vehicle Tax Credit details, let’s first recap what the prior generation electric vehicle tax credit looked like, for reference.
+Starting in 2010, with the passage of the American Recovery and Reinvestment Act of 2009 (in the wake of the Great Recession), almost every all-electric and plug-in hybrid vehicle leased or purchased new was eligible for a federal electric vehicle tax credit (officially named the “Qualified Plug-In Electric Drive Motor Vehicle Credit”) of up to $7,500.

 1. Electric vehicle tax credit amount was $2,917 for a vehicle with a battery capacity of at least 5 kilowatt hours (kWh), plus $417 for each kWh of capacity over 5 kWh (up to a $7,500 max credit).
 With this rule, most BEVs and FCEVs were eligible for the full $7,500 credit, while the majority of PHEVs were eligible for less than the full $7,500 credit amount.